The Mill History

 Pratt's Mill was almost lost in a 1942 fire, but fortunately the venerable old brink wall, erected by Ebenezer Perry, was saved.
 Though not many operating water-powered mills outlived their grist-grinding days, a few have survived, and not only invoke nostalgia, but also to teach us of our industrial heritage and of their major contributions to the development of our towns.
 One such mill, the Lang Mill near Keene, occasionally grinds flour using steel rollers, but an old millstone can be found closer to home, decorating the lawns of Barnum House in Grafton.

-Located in the heart of Cobourg Ontario, The Mill Restaurant & Pub and Cobourg Creek Golf Course offer our guests a unique dining and golfing experience.
-Though it has been converted to a modern restaurant, The Mill, built in 1830, has retained its historic charm throughout with views overlooking Cobourg Creek and the golf course that shares its name.
+Located in the heart of Cobourg Ontario, The Mill Restaurant & Golf Course offer our guests a unique dining and golfing experience.
+Though it has been converted to a modern restaurant, The Mill, built in the 1830s, has retained its historic charm throughout with views overlooking Cobourg Creek and the golf course that shares its name.
 Our carefully crafted menu showcases the bounty of ingredients available in Ontario through classic fare and twists on old favourites.

-Cobourg Creek Golf Course is a public course offering golfers a picturesque 9 hole experience.
+The Mill Golf Course at Cobourg Creek is a public course offering golfers a picturesque 9 hole experience.
 The walkable course seamlessly blends into the natural surroundings.
 Experienced golfers will enjoy the extra challenge of the river bisecting the course.